What are the regulations for?

 There is also a section called Accredited details with building details which are considered to work well.
-Bear in mind that while these are well produced and extremely useful as principles, they are nowhere near the standards of insulation of the Passivhaus standard which the government has (effectively) stated will become mandatory for new houses by 2016
+Bear in mind that while these are well produced and extremely useful as principles, they are nowhere near the standards of insulation provided by the Passivhaus standard.

 the Competent Person Register

 There is another, recently introduced method of conforming with the regulations which is mainly related to services such as plumbing and electrical work, and also to replacement work such as for windows, doors, roofs etc

 Competent PersonUnder the Building Regulations, a Competent Persons Scheme allows individuals and enterprises to self-certify that their work complies with the Building Regulations as an alternative to submitting a building notice or using an approved inspector.
 See more at the government Planning Portal Schemes (CPS) were introduced by the UK Government to allow individuals and enterprises to self-certify that their work complies with the Building Regulations as an alternative to submitting a building notice or using an approved inspector.

 England and Wales